 - Seam roll – this is not really an essential tool but it makes life so much easier and a sewing project look much more professional as creases are easy to eliminate when you use a seam roll.

-I hope you found these ideas for sewing kits for beginners as helpful as I did.
+I hope you found these ideas for sewing kits for beginners as helpful as I did and still do.
 Happy sewing!